antho31/bufalo-nft-skulls/README.md

 - give VIP access into the Bufalo Saloon in Decentraland
 - receive a share of the income from deals with music labels

-A staking program gives the opportunity to get :
+Holding a Skull NFT gives the opportunity to continually claim rewards to get :

 - commercial rights for music releases produced by Bufalo
-- exclusive perks
+- exclusive perks like video tutorials

 ## Core information